bebopjmm/starfinder-campaigns/dead-ehoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 ### Development

+Almost as soon as the final gangmember has been dispatched, the security alerts sound, indicating that the

 - The group quickly takes the pistols and credit sticks from the other two dead gang members.
+	- Nevos-4 disengages the batteries from the pistols
 - Redacted swipes Durovar's infoPad
 - Cyscokt makes sure no one is badly injured
 - The group discusses the event